RevolutionPrep/best_practices/README.md

 <a name='formatting'>
 ## Formatting
 * Formatting will not be enforced to the level of how many spaces or tabs to use when indenting your code, but is important to increasing the readability of your code.
 * Practices that increase scanning efficiency are favored over those that increase mental overhead in deciphering the overall code structure.

 <a name='syntax'>
 ## Syntax

 <a name='naming'>
 ## Naming
+* Use `snake_case` for methods and variables.
+* Use `CamelCase` for classes and modules.
+(Keep acronyms like HTTP, RFC, XML uppercase.)
+* Use `SCREAMING_SNAKE_CASE` for other constants.
+* The names of predicate methods (methods that return a boolean value) should end in a question mark.
+  (i.e. `Array#empty?`).

 <a name='comments'>
 ## Comments